jiehua1995/LabFolder_Backup/README.md

 ### Step 1: Create Your Configuration File

-1. Locate the file named `.env.example` in the tool directory
+1. Download the file named `.env.example` in the tool directory (https://raw.githubusercontent.com/jiehua1995/LabFolder_Backup/refs/heads/main/.env.example)
 2. Make a copy and rename it to `.env` (remove the `.example` part)
 3. Open `.env` in a text editor
 4. Update the following fields with your credentials: